ppy/osu-wiki/news/2024/2024-06-29-new-featured-artist-takehirotei.md

 > What if I compose a song, map it on osu!, then play it myself?

-Tons of osu! players have shared this thought, but [**takehirotei**](https://osu.ppy.sh/users/11793794) is one of the few who actually made it happen.
+Tons of osu! players have shared this thought, but ::**takehirotei**::{ user-id=11793794 } is one of the few who actually made it happen.

 Kickstarting a musical career through [osu! originals](/wiki/osu!_originals) across the tournament scene, **takehirotei** has come far enough to land a well-deserved spot in our Featured Artist library!